fgvilches/antbook/README.md

 The antbook project, as described in its abstract [file](https://github.com/fgvilches/antbook/blob/master/pj_ab_abs.pdf) consisted of designing a personal computer (accompanied by a subscription service) which was 100% based on cloud computing.

-This project was developed during the first semester of 2018 by the Ant team, and although it did not reach more than a TRL 5 model and a paper (of which the abstract attached in this post is part and if you need it, feel free to write me an email) the idea is worth sharing, so I created the following post.
+This project was developed during the first semester of 2018 by me and the Ant team, and although it did not reach more than a TRL 5 model and a paper (of which the abstract attached in this post is part and if you need it, feel free to write me an email) the idea is worth sharing, so I created the following post.
+## Please consider that everything that follows was written and developed in 2018.

 ![Alt text](antbook.png?raw=true "Antbook Logo")